Merlin04/ddgquery/README.md

 Install espeak with apt-get (assuming you are on Debian) and ddg with pip.

 # Installation
 Just run the installer on Linux.
 This will install everything you need.
+ONLY DOWNLOAD THE INSTALLER SCRIPT.